The Hurricane and Rosey

 The Hurricane and Rosey (also known unofficially as The Super Heroes) were a professional wrestling tag team in World Wrestling Entertainment (WWE) based on the Raw brand.
 While in the WWE, their ring personas were those of a duo of superheroes.

-In mid-2003, The Hurricane "discovered" Rosey and from there on they wrestled together as a team.
+In mid-2003, The Hurricane "discovered" Rosey and from there on they wrestled together as a tag team.
 Two years later, they won the World Tag Team Championship.
 During that time, The Hurricane and Rosey joined forces with Stacy Keibler, who adopted a superhero ring persona and the name Super Stacy.
 After losing the World Tag Team title, the team disbanded.

 History

+Formation (2003–2004)

-Shortly after Rosey's old tag team partner Jamal was released from WWE in 2003, The Hurricane "discovered" Rosey's potential as a superhero, and christened him Rosey, the Super Hero in Training (or the S.H.I.T.).
+Shortly after Rosey's tag team partner Jamal was released from WWE in June 2003, The Hurricane "discovered" Rosey's potential as a superhero, and christened him Rosey, the Super Hero in Training (or the S.H.I.T.).
 Throughout this time, Rosey came to the ring clad in makeshift superhero costumes, with each clearly depicting the S.H.I.T. reference on the front, and skits aired weekly showing Rosey training to be a superhero.

-The Hurricane and Rosey began teaming together, and competed sporadically on Raw, making more regular appearances on Heat.
-They faced the teams of Chris Jericho and Christian and Evolution, before beginning a long-running feud with La Résistance.
+The Hurricane and Rosey made their debut as a tag team on August 15, 2003, and competed sporadically on Raw, making more regular appearances on Heat.
+They faced the teams of Christian and Chris Jericho, and Evolution, before beginning a long-running feud with La Résistance.
 The feud continued for most of 2004, and The Hurricane and Rosey faced La Résistance several times on Raw and pay-per-view, including at Backlash.
 On the July 19, 2004 episode of Raw, Rosey appeared with a new costume, showing that he seemingly graduated to a full superhero.
-The Hurricane and Rosey finished out the year competing against teams including Rhyno and Tajiri and Val Venis and Steven Richards.
+The Hurricane and Rosey finished out the year competing against teams including Rhyno and Tajiri, and Val Venis and Steven Richards.